practicusai/docs/docs/technical-tutorial/getting-started/introduction.md

 Getting started with Practicus AI is straightforward.

-## Most common Practicus AI usage
+## Typical Practicus AI usage

-The following steps outline a typical workflow for users who write code:
+The following steps outline a typical scenario for users who write code:

 1. Log in to your chosen region (e.g., `https://practicus.your-company.com`).
 2. Create one or more workers with the desired features and resource capacities.